marcj/npm-local-development/README.md

 You see that observable is indeed a `Observable` instance, but not from your `rxjs` package, but from the one in `node_modules/other-package/node_modules/rxjs`, which leads to horrible errors that are not at all obvious.
-This tool fixes that - if you list `rxjs` in `other-package`'s `peerDependencies` as you should (additionally to `devDependencies` so your IDE and test scripts still work).
+This tool fixes that - if (and only IF) you list `rxjs` in `other-package`'s `peerDependencies` as you should (additionally to `devDependencies` so your IDE and test scripts still work).